-Localized content is different from traditional region-neutral, word-for-word translation.
-Instead, localization leverages words and phrases that really resonate within specific markets.
+Localised content is different from traditional region-neutral, word-for-word translation.
+Instead, localisation leverages words and phrases that really resonate within specific markets.
 After all, consumers transact more on sites that literally-and figuratively-speak their language the best.

 The word "popcorn" is a good example of this.
 In Spanish, we know of at least five unique words for this single term that are only understood in particular countries.
 Using the incorrect region-specific translation would alienate consumers, and lead to lower conversions.

 This tactic can transcend text translation, too.
-We've launched on-site, in-language marketing campaigns tied to regional holidays, or to promote a company's cross-border shipping policy.
+We've launched on-site, in-language marketing campaigns tied to regional holidays, or to promote a company's cross-border despatch policy.
 These holiday-based localizations have generated 25% more conversions than average.
-A cross-border shipping promotion increased checkout rates rose by nearly 30%, contributing to an incremental revenue increase of over $2.5 million.
+A cross-border despatch promotion increased checkout rates rose by nearly 30%, contributing to an incremental revenue increase of over $2.5 million.